 In my opinion, there are four key skills necessary to be an effective Business Analyst on this sort of technology project:

 The role of the Business Analyst is to make the best use of the selected technology to meet the business requirement.
 This is high the business will get the best 'bang for their buck' in the delivered result.
 To achieve this you need the skills listed above.

-Had I written this two months ago, I would only have included the first two of these key skills.
-The final two skills have been added as the result of a project that I've been part of recently.
+Had I written this two months ago, I would have only included the first two of these key skills.
+The final two skills were added as the result of a project that I've been part of recently.

-The business analyst, who lacks all of the four key skills, has massively derailed this project.
+The business analyst, who lacks all four of the key skills, has massively derailed this project.
 The project has overrun, has blown the budget and is failing to deliver as much as it could for the business.
 It also has a number of very curly bugs because the requirements did not take advantage of what the system could deliver.
 This project's Business Analyst was the equivalent of a soundproof wall between two people who need to have a 'deep and meaningful'.
 Instead of being a bridge, he was just a huge block between the two sides – business and technical.
-The image below shows a bridge equivalent to our business analyst on this project.
+The bridge below is equivalent to our business analyst on this project.
 All the components are all almost right, but the end result......

 Without doubt, the role of the Business Analyst is essential.
 I have seen many projects go off the rails when this piece was missing and the technologists implemented what they believed would be good, or worse still, what offered the best opportunity for them to extend their skills.

 However, it is the role that is essential, not the person.
 This problem arose because the organisation where this project was happening was going by the book.
 Rather than look at the people, roles and skills that they had in their technology team and their business team, they followed the traditional pattern of using a Business Analyst – or at least, someone with Business Analyst in their job title.